rack-app/rack-app/README.md

 ![rack-app-logo](/assets/rack-app-logo.png)

-Your next favourite rack based micro framework that is totally addition free!
+Your next favorite rack-based micro-framework that is totally addition free!
 Have a cup of awesomeness with your sadistically minimalist framework!

 The idea behind is simple.